Late Harvest and Sélection de Grains Nobles

 Alsace gourmande, between elegance and intensity

-Notes of candied fruit, honey, spices and flowers intertwine in each glass.
-The Gewurztraminer expresses itself generously, the Riesling strikes a balance between sugar and acidity.
-These vintages enhance foie gras and fruity or chocolate desserts, and are sometimes surprising as an aperitif.
-They are wines for celebrations, sharing and gastronomy.
+Notes of candied fruit, honey, spices, and flowers intertwine in each glass.
+Gewurztraminer expresses itself generously, while Riesling strikes a balance between sugar and acidity.
+These vintages enhance foie gras, fruity or chocolate desserts, and can sometimes be surprising as an aperitif.
+These are wines for celebrations, sharing, and fine dining.